 Hear me read one of my short stories in the latest podcast from OPEN PEN magazine!
-The podcast is called PENCAST, and my story is called Some People Just Have a Tiny Problem in Their Heart.
-It’s about a character who remembers the first time he saw adults confronting grief.
-You can find details about how to download the podcast from iTunes and Podbean here.
-The episode of the podcast that features my story is called FOUNTAINS & SIRENS.
+The story is called Some People Just Have a Tiny Problem in Their Heart.

 My short story, Nothing Like a Kiss, has been published by Obliterati Press.
-It’s about authority — and questioning it.
-You can watch me reading a passage from the story here:
+Watch me reading a passage from the story here.

 Clear the decks, uninstall the software: Brass and woodwind instruments are making a comeback.
 Why?
 Because they tell it like it is – with no bullshit.

 “A genius is the one most like himself”: Three jazz moments that resonate with an astonishing unity of person and performance.

 One of the biggest reasons I love jazz music is the culture of the standard: Compositions that are only very loosely attached to their creator, instead belonging to a common pool – melodic resources, free-to-use.